RunAge/simple-ovh-dynhost/README.md

 # simple-ovh-dynhost
 Simple DynHost updateter for OVH domains
-I have in plan to rewrite with Rust
+I have in plan to rewrite with Rust and create module system

 # Breaking Changes
 Move from `_env` file to `config.toml`